TuringLang/Turing.jl/docs/_posts/2020-05-04-Imperial-Report13-analysis.md

 Turing.acclogp!(_varinfo, sum(logps))
 ```

+You can find the resulting model in the project.

 {% details Explanation of what we just did %}

 It might be worth explaining a bit about what's going on here.
 First we should explain what the deal is with `_varinfo`. `_varinfo` is basically the object used internally in Turing to track the sampled variables and the log-pdf *for a particular evaluation* of the model, and so `acclogp!(_varinfo, lp)` will increment the log-pdf stored in `_varinfo` by `lp`.
 With that we can explain what happens to `~` inside the `@macro`.
 Using the old observe-snippet as an example, the `@model` macro replaces `~` with